boyo3473/Oxis/README.md

 Follow instructions to download and set up

-# Community
-Join our Discord for updates, support, and to connect with other CS2 players: https://discord.gg/fkQpWe6TWa

 # Disclaimer
 Oxis is for educational and entertainment purposes.
 Use responsibly and respect platform rules.
 We are not liable for misuse.